danimatasd/MUJOCO-AIDL/README.md

 The steps we followed in order to do this experiment, were:
 <br/>

-1. Setting up the MuJoCo environment, and importing all the necessary libraries: <br/>
+1. Setting up the custom MuJoCo environment for training and testing, and importing all the necessary libraries: <br/>
 Install MuJoCo and set up the environment variables Download the appropriate robot model and environment file.
-Finally, import necessary libraries such as matplotlib, wandb, etc.
+Finally, import necessary libraries such as torch, numpy, wandb, etc.

 2. Hyperparameters tuning with a sweep: <br/>
-Define the range of values for each hyperparameter (e.g. learning rate, batch size, etc.).
+Define the range of values for each hyperparameter (e.g. learning rate, PPO epoch, etc.).
-Perform the hyperparameter sweep using grid search or random search.
+Perform the hyperparameter sweep using bayes method.
 Record the results for each set of hyperparameters (e.g. reward, entropy, training time, etc.)

 3. Training the final model with the previous parameters with a long run to obtain rewards and entropy metrics: <br/>
-Select the set of hyperparameters that yielded the best results from the hyperparameter sweep Write a script to train the final model using the selected hyperparameters and a long training run.
+Select the set of hyperparameters that yielded the best results from the hyperparameter sweep.
-Monitor the training progress by logging the reward and entropy metrics at regular intervals in Wandb and, also, visualize the results using graphs or plots to better understand the learning process
+Monitor the training progress by logging the reward and entropy metrics at regular intervals in Wandb and, also, visualize the results using graphs or plots to better understand the learning process.

 4. Evaluation: <br/>
-Test the trained model on a set of unseen environments to evaluate its performance.
+Test the trained model on the environment to evaluate its performance and record a video of the test.

 Overall, this experiment setup provides a systematic approach for designing and evaluating reinforcement learning models using the MuJoCo environment, hyperparameter tuning, and long training runs.

 #### Architecture <a name="architecture2"></a>

-We have added one hidden layer more in comparison with the half cheetah environment and we use more input parameters.
+We have added one hidden layer more in comparison with the half cheetah environment and we use more input parameters since the state and agent are more complex.

     self.mlp = nn.Sequential(
         nn.Linear(obs_len, 128),